Joe Dumars: Playoffs

-NBA executive career
+Executive career

+Detroit Pistons (2000–2014)

 Dumars became the Pistons' president of basketball operations prior to the start of the 2000–01 season.
 He was voted the league's Executive of the Year for the 2002–03 season and quietly went on to build the team that won the 2004 NBA championship.
-With the win, Dumars became the first African American executive to lead a team to an NBA championship.
+With the win, Dumars became the first African-American executive to lead a team to an NBA championship.
 During the 2005–06 season, the Pistons had its best regular season record in franchise history (64–18).
 The Pistons made it to the Eastern Conference Finals six straight years (2003–2008) under Dumars' watch.
 This streak would come to an end in the 2008–09 season when the Pistons were swept in the first round by the Cleveland Cavaliers.

 On February 9, 2014, Dumars fired Maurice Cheeks as head coach and appointed John Loyer as interim head coach.
-On April 14, 2014, the Pistons announced that Dumars would step down as president of basketball operations, yet remain as an advisor to the organization and its ownership team.
-During his 14 years as President, Dumars guided the organization to a 595–536 (.527) regular-season record, 73 playoff wins, six Eastern Conference Finals appearances (2003–08), six Central Division titles, two Eastern Conference Championships (2004 and 2005), and the 2004 NBA championship.
+On April 14, 2014, the Pistons announced that Dumars would step down as president of basketball operations yet remain as an advisor to the organization and its ownership team.
+During his 14 years as President, Dumars guided the organization to a 595–536 (.527) regular-season record, 73 playoff wins, six Eastern Conference Finals appearances (2003–08), six Central Division titles, two Eastern Conference Championships (2004 and 2005) and the 2004 NBA championship.

+Sacramento Kings (2019–2022)

 On June 21, 2019, Dumars was named special advisor to the general manager of the Sacramento Kings.
 On August 14, 2020, Dumars was named interim executive vice president of basketball operations.
 On September 17, 2020, he was named chief strategy officer.

+NBA League Office (2022–2025)

-On May 2, 2022, Dumars was named the executive vice president and head of basketball operations of the NBA.
+On May 2nd 2022, Dumars was named executive vice president and head of basketball operations for the NBA.
+This role consisted of overseeing all Basketball Operations matters for the NBA, including the development of playing rules and interpretations, conduct and discipline, and policies and procedures relating to the operation of games.

+New Orleans Pelicans (2025–present)

+On April 16, 2025, Dumars was hired as the president of basketball operations for the New Orleans Pelicans.

 Business interests

 Dumars was majority owner as well as CEO and President of Detroit Technologies for approximately 10 years.
 Founded by Dumars in 1996, Detroit Technologies is an automotive supply company.
-He sold off his interest in the company in 2006 to pursue other business interests and focus on his role as Pistons' president of basketball operations.
+He sold off his interest in the company in 2006 to pursue other business interests and focus on his role as the Pistons' president of basketball operations.

 Dumars was the founder and owner of the Joe Dumars Fieldhouse, an indoor sports and entertainment facility located in Shelby Township and Detroit.
-The Shelby Township location permanently closed in August 2020 due to the COVID-19 pandemic, with the original location in Detroit closing in May of 2022.
+The Shelby Township location permanently closed in August 2020 due to the COVID-19 pandemic, with the original location in Detroit closing in May 2022.

 In August 2017, Dumars joined Independent Sports & Entertainment, an integrated sports, media and entertainment management agency, as president of its basketball division.